rblades/dhworkbook_master/docs/supporting materials/gh-pages.md

     Let's change the font of our site to Open Sans.

-9. Add the following your css file:
+9. Add the following to your css file:

         h1, h2, h3, h4, h5, h6, legend {
             font-family: 'Open Sans', sans-serif;